Hazard Reporting Forms in Aviation Risk Management Process

 - Only ask questions that absolutely add value to the reporting process.

-Safety manager are very busy and one of their biggest challenges is to increase hazard reporting at their airlines and airports.
+Safety managers are very busy and one of their biggest challenges is to increase hazard reporting at their airlines and airports.
 Well designed, easy to use hazard reporting forms will increase the chances that employees will report issues more than once.
 Otherwise, you are wasting everyone's time.

 Learn what other tasks safety managers commonly do on an annual basis: